 This new framework also clarifies legal procedures as seen from the provisions regarding the absence of a valid timeframe for the submission and registration of international arbitral awards.
 In the AADR Law, this was not explicitly affirmed.
 Provisions on the registration of arbitral awards were merely stated as a requirement for filing applications for enforcement and annulment of international arbitral awards, without a timeframe within which the awards must be registered.
-In contrast, SCR 3/2023 mentions the timeframe for arbitral awards does not follow the timeframe for national arbitral awards does not follow the timeframe for national arbitral award registration.
+In contrast, SCR 3/2023 mentions the timeframe for arbitral award registration, indicating that the registration of international arbitral awards does not follow the timeframe for national arbitral award registration.52